The What We Know website provides information on the reality, risks and responses to climate change.

 - The inaugural cohort of AAAS Leshner Leadership Fellows in Public Engagement with Science (2016-2017) included researchers focused on engaging public audiences on climate change.
 The AAAS Center for Public Engagement commissioned a white paper on Strategic science communication on environmental issues by Matthew C. Nisbet and Ezra Markowitz to support this cohort.
 For more, visit our Center Research page.

 In 2015, AAAS co-organized Climate Science, 50 Years Later: A Scientific Symposium Commemorating the 50th Anniversary of the First Official Climate-Change Warning to a U.S. President.
 The symposium reviewed what scientific research had revealed over the preceeding 50 years and offered a forward-looking assessment of the range of scientific, technological, communication, and policy options for the future.
-View the agenda for a complete list of speakers, watch videos from the event and see the Twitter conversation using #Climate50.
+Watch videos from the event and see the Twitter conversation using #Climate50.

 AAAS is a non-partisan organization that frequently convenes leading scientific experts and has communicated about climate change for many years.